evoredy/PCB_Stuff/README.md

 related things, and of course car stuff.

 These are all my designs and if not provided, I've created and designed the footprints based on specification.
-There is much room for optimization as these are eingineering desing models optimized for testing, scale, and lead/lag time for delivery. :)
+There is much room for optimization as these are functional engineering design models optimized for testing, scale, and lead/lag time for delivery.

 I'll add all of my libraries and footprints as needed.
 I may make a seperate section for them.